IrekAsof23/Pet_project/README.md

-My first game on Python and for mac OS, game: use right and left arrows to walk, jump on ызфсу and fire attack on button a
+My first game on Python and for mac OS, game: use right and left arrows to walk, jump on space and fire attack on button a, game in the main.py